beabdi/Hello-World/README.md

 # Hello-World
 a repository to test github
-I am learnign to use Github and this is an attempt to perform the first commit
+I am learning to use Github and this is an attempt to perform the first commit